Monday, February 4, 2019

 As they approached Jesus, they caught sight of the man who had been possessed by Legion, sitting there clothed and in his right mind.
 And they were seized with fear.
 Mark 5:15

 This short passage comes after a very dramatic story.
-A young man, who lived out among the tombs, was fully possessed by many demons.
+A young man, who lives out among the tombs, is fully possessed by many demons.
 The demons identify themselves as “Legion” stating that there are many of them.
 It’s clear from the story that this man is wild, out of his mind, and fully under the control of these demons.

 As the story goes on, Jesus addresses the demons, rebukes them, and casts them out, sending them into a herd of swine.
 The swine go running down a slope and drown in the lake.
 Afterwards, the man is totally transformed as he sits there conversing with others.

 One interesting thing to note in this story is that, when the townspeople came out and saw this man sitting there “in his right mind,” they are shocked and are “seized with fear.”
 They do not know what to think about this situation.
 Why is that?

 Perhaps there are a number of reasons.
 Let’s look at one of them.
 This young man was so dysfunctional, being possessed by a legion of demons, that the townspeople had written him off.
 They gave up on him and most likely wanted nothing to do with him.
 They were afraid of him.
 But when they see this man completely transformed, sitting there looking normal and rational, the people don’t know what to think.
 They are shocked.
 And their shock takes on a form of fear in that they are afraid of what they do not understand.